hanyulo/knowledge/security/authentication/token_vs_session02.md

     * naming
         * also called authenticity token
         * synchronization pattern
-    * you can store CSRF token in localStorage
+    * you can store CSRF token in localStorage (36:21)
+        1. server set cookie with token (csrf-id is in the token)
+        2. csrfi id in headers of reponse
+        3. user store csrf-id in localStroage
+        4. next reqest
+            1. server verfiy jwt
+            2. get csrf id from decoded info form jwt and comper it with the csrf id in body

 #### Overview
 <img src="./assets/jwt_best_practice.png" />